S.O.A.P. (duo)

 S.O.A.P. were a Danish pop music duo made up of the two sisters Heidi "Suriya" Sørensen (born 18 October 1979) and Saseline "Line" Sørensen (born 26 July 1982).
 Their music was primarily written by Remee and produced by Holger Lagerfeldt for Sony Music Entertainment Denmark.
 They released two albums before they disbanded in 2002.
 They are best known for their single "This Is How We Party", and sold almost 2 million albums worldwide.

+Their first album Not Like Other Girls won best pop album at the 1999 Danish Music Awards.
+Remee and Holger Lagerfeldt were also nominated for producer of the year for the album, and "Stand by You" was nominated for best radio hit.
+In 2017, BuzzFeed listed the song "This Is How We Party" at No. 100 on their list of "The 101 Greatest Dance Songs of the '90s".

+S.O.A.P. were described in Billboard as "looking to be the biggest thing out of Denmark since Aqua."

 History

 Heidi and Saseline were born in the state of Perak in Malaysia though were raised in Næstved, along with their younger brother Daniel.
 Their father is Danish and their mother is Malaysian.
 Heidi met Remee when she interviewed him for the youth magazine she worked for.
 Her father, who had accompanied her to the interview, mentioned to Remee that Heidi was a singer.
 Remee asked Heidi to sing on a solo album with him, however, she stated that she would not do anything without her sister.
 Remee subsequently withdrew his offer, though approached the girls a year later stating he wanted to produce an album with both of them.
 The sisters chose the name S.O.A.P. because they thought it was fun, although it did not stand for anything.
 Heidi and Saseline once held a competition for their fans to come up with a backronym.
-"Sisters Organising A Party" was one of their favourite choices, though they were unimpressed by the "countless unsavoury submissions".
+"Sisters Organising a Party" was one of their favourite choices, though they were unimpressed by the "countless unsavoury submissions".